-- Journal of Singing: NATS members receive the leading academic journal on the voice, Journal of Singing, as a benefit of membership.
-Published five times annually, this scholarly journal features articles on all aspects of singing and the teaching of singing, written by distinguished scholars from around the world.
+NATS members receive the leading academic journal on the voice, Journal of Singing, and have full access to the online Journal of Singing index.
+This scholarly journal features articles on all aspects of singing and the teaching of singing, written by distinguished scholars from around the world.

-- Networking: NATS has more than 6,800 members who teach in a wide variety of settings.
-Most NATS teachers are active in performance as well, and have invaluable contacts in the professional worlds of both singing and teaching.
+NATS has more than 7,000 members who teach in a wide variety of settings.
+Most NATS teachers are active in performance as well, and have valuable contacts in the professional worlds of both singing and teaching.
 Members may access contact information for any other members through the online directory.